billsix/programmingFromTheGroundUp/docs/source/memoryint.rst

    Normally, we don't ever type the numeric address of anything, but we let the assembler do it for us.
-When we use labels in code, the symbol used in the label will be equivalent to the address it is labelling.
+When we use labels in code, the symbol used in the label will be equivalent to the address it is labeling.
 The assembler will then replace that symbol with its address wherever you use it in your program.
 For example, say you have the following code: